crustio/Crust-Grants-Program/applications/crato.md

 * Where and how does your project fit into the ecosystem?
 We built a centralized Crust account to help users to initiate files orders on Crust, so that we could provide decentralized data storage service on top of our centralized IPFS storage service.
 In a nutshell, we provided simpler interface for users to use crust.
 * What need(s) does your project meet?
 Balanced Storage Service, both centralized and decentralized.
 * Are there any other projects similar to yours in the IPFS/Crust ecosystem?
-Not sure.
+Very likely no; unless pinata switch its focus to Crust.
   * If so, how is your project different?
   * If not, are there similar projects in related ecosystems?

 ## Team

 ### Team members
-* Name of team leader: Zihao Ding
+* Name of team leader: Lei Lu
-* Names of team members: Zihao Ding, ChengGuo Piao
+* Names of team members: Lei Lu, Chao Li, Zihao Ding, ChengGuo Piao

 ### Contact
-* **Contact Name:** Zihao Ding
+* **Contact Name:** Lei Lu
-* **Contact Email:** atjohore@outlook.com
+* **Contact Email:** Lei.Lu@molemart.com
 * **Website:** https://www.crato.io/

 ### Legal Structure